thesarangal/RESTfulAPIs/README.md

 ```

 - bcrypt
 A library to help you hash passwords.
+This module contains an implementation of the bcrypt password hashing algorithm and nothing else.

 ```code
 npm i bcrypt
 ```

+Alternative: cryptojs

+- Use bcrypt where you want to do slow and computationally expensive hashing -- this will generally be for hashes where you really don't want an attacker to be able to reverse the hash, e.g. user passwords.
+Use native crypto for everything else.

 - jsonwebtoken
 A library to help you hash passwords.